Banata

 DataPreserved?Notes

-User IDYesThe id remains the same
+User IDYesThe id remains exactly the same

-SessionYesThe current session continues, no re-authentication needed
+SessionYesThe current session continues; no re-authentication needed

 Associated recordsYesAny data linked to the user ID (posts, preferences, cart items, etc.)